Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 ### Ljörn
 [*See: Ljörn.md*](Ljorn.md)

 Rúna is noticeably kinder and softer to Ljörn.
 When he is present, she becomes bolder, even in public.
-Even though she finds his occasional stubbornness a little difficult and feels uncomfortable with his "mild" language, she works around it.
+Even though she finds his occasional stubbornness a little difficult and feels uncomfortable with his... "mild" language, she works around it.
 Ljörn is, besides her family members, one of the only people she would gift her crafts to without expecting anything in return.

 Rúna cherishes acts of service and quality time the most.
 Sometimes, she accidentally calls Ljörn *kæri*, then gets embarrassed when he notices.
 Sometimes, when he isn't wearing his equipment, she would sneakily try them on.